 Fethi Belaid / AFP - Getty Images

-Mohamed Brahmi, seen in October 2012, was shot dead after he went outside following a phone call, his wife said.
+Tunisian opposition figure Mohamed Brahmi , seen in October 2012, was shot dead after he went outside following a phone call, his wife said.

 TUNIS -- Tunisia's interior minister said on Friday that secular opposition politician Mohamed Brahmi had been killed with the same gun that was used to kill his party leader Chokri Belaid six months ago, suggesting the involvement of the same radical Islamist group.